ggreer/geoff.greer.fm/resume.md

 I know Django and Node.js.
 In the past I have used Rails.

 I have operational experience with MySQL, Cassandra, and BerkeleyDB.
+I have been in on-call rotations at Bloglines and Cloudkick.

 ## Employment History

 ---

-Cloudkick/Rackspace: March 2010 - Present
+Cloudkick/Rackspace: March 2010 - August 2012
 Software Engineer

 Bloglines/Ask.com: April 2007 - February 2010